- Submitted by Dahlia

 - Add the milk-almond paste and keep stirring constantly to prevent it from getting burnt at the bottom.
 It will thicken very quickly.

-- Add saffron strands and food colour while mixing it.
+- Add saffron strands and food color while mixing it.
 When the mixture cooks, there can be lot of hot splattering, so keep a lid handy.

 - Once it thickens, keep adding ghee little by little (1 tsp at a time) and keep stirring continuously.
 When the splattering reduces, it is an indication that the mixture is almost cooked.